luisdiogo2071317/azure-docs.pt-pt/articles/media-services/media-services-content-moderation.md

         DownloadAsset(job.OutputMediaAssets.First(), OUTPUT_FOLDER);
     }

-Para obter o código de origem completo e o projeto do Visual Studio, consulte o [início rápido de vídeo Moderator conteúdo](../cognitive-services/Content-Moderator/video-moderation-api.md).
+For the full source code and the Visual Studio project, check out the [Content Moderator video quickstart](../cognitive-services/Content-Moderator/video-moderation-api.md).

-### <a name="json-output"></a>Saída JSON
+### JSON output

-O seguinte exemplo de uma saída de conteúdo Moderator JSON foi truncado.
+The following example of a Content Moderator JSON output was truncated.

 > [!NOTE]
-> Localização de um keyframe em segundos = timestamp/escala temporal
+> Location of a keyframe in seconds = timestamp/timescale

     {
     "version": 2,